DonaldWhyte/intro-to-deeplearning/contents.md

 Before their work, the earliest layers in a deep network simply weren’t learning useful representations of the data.
 In many cases they weren’t learning anything at all.

-Instead they were staying close to their random initialization because of the nature of the training algorithm for neural networks.

 Using different techniques, each of these three groups was able to get these early layers to learn useful representations, which led to much more powerful